mikehedman/imap-mail-rules/README.md

 TODO:
  - Currently only has a placeholder for a subject to filter on - the rules part needs to be done.
  - Comments.
+ - Would like to build out a unit test for the listener class